Manhattan: Government

 The office of Borough President was created in the consolidation of 1898 to balance centralization with local authority.
 Each borough president had a powerful administrative role derived from having a vote on the New York City Board of Estimate, which was responsible for creating and approving the city's budget and proposals for land use.
 In 1989, the US Supreme Court declared the Board of Estimate unconstitutional because Brooklyn, the most populous borough, had no greater effective representation on the Board than Staten Island, the least populous borough, a violation of the Equal Protection Clause.
 Since 1990, the largely powerless Borough President has acted as an advocate for the borough at the mayoral agencies, the City Council, the New York state government, and corporations.
-Manhattan's current Borough President is Mark Levine, elected as a Democrat in November 2021.
+Manhattan's current Borough President is Brad Hoylman-Sigal, elected as a Democrat in November 2025.

 Alvin Bragg, a Democrat, is the District Attorney of New York County.
 Manhattan has ten City Council members, the third largest contingent among the five boroughs.
 It also has twelve administrative districts, each served by a local Community Board.
 Community Boards are representative bodies that field complaints and serve as advocates for local residents.

 As the host of the United Nations, the borough is home to the world's largest international consular corps, comprising 105 consulates, consulates general and honorary consulates.
 It is also the home of New York City Hall, the seat of New York City government housing the Mayor of New York City and the New York City Council.
 The mayor's staff and thirteen municipal agencies are located in the nearby Manhattan Municipal Building, completed in 1914, one of the largest governmental buildings in the world.